olgupila/STORM-AI-devkit-2025/docs/dataset.md

 | CK | Station-keeping using chemical propulsion system |
 | EK | Station-keeping using electric propulsion system |
 | HK | Station-keeping using hybrid propulsion system |

+## Evaluation Dataset
+The private evaluation dataset contains additional data that will be used to evaluate the performance of the participants' models.
+This private evaluation dataset consists of the trajectories and atmospheric density values of satellites not included in the public challenge dataset.